 In The Name of the Rose, Umberto Eco draws on these characteristics of the detective narrative, borrowing from both the ratiocinative and hardboiled traditions, packaging them together with the interests and motifs of the Latin American authors.
 In his work, the sightless Tiresias morphs into the sightless Borges, thinly disguised as Jorge de Burgos, a blind guardian of the world’s knowledge.
 The question of sight, of vision, of perspective is an important one.

 The I at the centre of the labyrinth is an encapsulation of personal journeys, personal narratives, rather than an emblem of narcissism.
 Wherever I go, there I am.
 In his hero adventure, Joseph Campbell owes much to Carl Jung’s ideas about individuation.
-He outlined a journey towards self-knowledge, an integration of the various aspects of an individual’s personality as represented by different archetypal figures.
+He outlines a journey towards self-knowledge, an integration of the various aspects of an individual’s personality as represented by different archetypal figures.
 A notion echoed in Abraham Maslow’s progression to self-actualisation.
 Part of the journey requires that certain beasts – fears, misconceptions – are laid waste along the way.
 Crossing the threshold with Ariadne’s spool in hand, requires movement into a liminal state.
 Old-world thinking has to be displaced.

 It is impossible to remove ourselves from the sense-making process.
 We cannot separate ourselves from our own subjectivity however much we may seek to empathise with other perspectives.
 Our modern labyrinths are the networks that we inhabit, both physical and digital.
 The nodes in the network become archetypal expressions of aspects of ourselves, our interests, who and where we are.
 We map our networks from ourselves, always finding I as a central hub.
 We may look to the edges, but like a spider adapting to minute shifts on its web, we are pulled to the middle again and again; Ariadne’s thread unwinding until it has led us home, where we are both detective and Minotaur.

 Just like Neo in The Matrix, we see the code, heed the advice of the blind guardian of knowledge, yet play our role in the system.
 Our modern struggles, our quest for self-expression and agency, our bucking against the industrial machine, are timeless.
 A story for the ages.
-All time as one time, all space as one space, all people as one person.
+All time as one time, all places as one place, all people as one person.
 All viewed from the eye of I.

 The library defends itself, immeasurable as the truth it houses, deceitful as the falsehood it preserves.
 A spiritual labyrinth, it is also a terrestrial labyrinth.
 You might enter and you might not emerge.